xdan/datetimepicker/README.md

+## Contributing & Maintenance

-> If you want to support this plugin, write to me at chupurnov@gmail.com I will give you rights to npm and github
+If you would like to help maintain this plugin, please email me at [chupurnov@gmail.com](mailto:chupurnov@gmail.com).
+I can grant you access to the npm package and the GitHub repository.

-I don't use jQuery now, so I can't fully support it
+Please note that I am no longer using jQuery, so I cannot offer full support for it.

 # jQuery DateTimePicker
 [Demo and Documentation](https://xdsoft.net/jqplugins/datetimepicker/)